-- Sevenoaks Primary School's education broadband connectivity is provided through Cantium Business Solutions and Sevenoaks Primary School uses Smoothwall Filtering and Internet Monitoring solution. - Cantium Business Solutions is a member of Internet Watch Foundation (IWF). - Smoothwall has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Smoothwall is blocking access to illegal content including child sexual abuse material (CSAM). - Smoothwall blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
-This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material.
+- Thurnham CE Infant School's education broadband connectivity is provided through Wave 9 Managed Services Limited and Thurnham CE Infant School uses Sophos internet filter. - Wave 9 Managed Services Limited is a member of Internet Watch Foundation (IWF). - Sophos has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU). - Sophos is blocking access to illegal content including child sexual abuse material (CSAM). - Sophos blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-selfharm, eating disorder and/or suicide content, pornographic content and violent material. - School devices (including when used off-site) will always be used in accordance with our Staff Code of Conduct / Acceptable Use (of Technology) Policy and other relevant policies.
+Where staff and pupils are using school provided devices, they will be informed prior to use via our Acceptable Use Policy (AUP) that activity may be monitored for safeguarding reasons and to ensure policy compliance. - Sophos filtering systems track internet traffic for all school devices, when connected to the school network, identifying: device names, IP addresses, and the time and date of attempted access and the search term or content being blocked.
+On school laptops, IDs will also be identified.

-- We filter internet use on all school owned, or provided, internet enabled devices and networks.
-This is achieved by: - Using Smoothwall to implementing filtering at source on our Internet which implements filtering and monitoring of all internet traffic from any device on our network. - Smoothwall alerts detail user or device IP address and include time and date of attempted access and search term or content being blocked. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with Cantium Business Solutions and our IT Technicians to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - Turn off monitor/screen or use a screen cover widget - Report the concern immediately to an IT Technician - If the concern is regarding a pupil, record the incident and outcomes on CPOMS - If the concern is about an adult, record the concern on a Low Level Concern form or inform the headteacher - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and relational policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.
+- Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with Wave 9 Managed Services Limited and Sophos and our IT staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: turn off screen, report the concern immediately to a member of staff, who will report the URL of the site to a member of the Safeguarding Team. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.

+- If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.